pippim/pippim.github.io/programs/mserve.md

 Move CSV file:

-- Call the script using `script_name "<PLAYLIST NAME>"` - *It is important to include double quotes around your playlist name*.
+- Call the script using `youPlaylistMoveCSV.sh "<PLAYLIST NAME>"`.
+- It is
+important to **include the double quotes** around the playlist name.
 - Do ***NOT*** add `.csv` after the `"<PLAYLIST NAME>"` because, the script automatically adds it.
 - You should already have the playlist defined with the name